sisterai/estate-assistant-system/README.md

 More endpoints can be found in the Swagger API documentation.
 Endpoints may be added or modified as the project evolves.

+### Swagger API Documentation

+Access detailed API docs at the `/api-docs` endpoint on your deployed backend.

 <p align="center">
   <img src="img/swagger.png" alt="Swagger API Documentation" width="100%" />
 </p>

-### Swagger API Documentation

-Access detailed API docs at the `/docs` endpoint on your deployed backend.
+Live API documentation is available at: [https://estatewise-backend.vercel.app/api-docs](https://estatewise-backend.vercel.app/api-docs)

 ## Project Structure